+By the age of 6 months your baby needs more than just breastmilk or infant formula.
 The idea of weaning is to introduce your baby gradually to a wider range of foods and textures, so that by the age of 1 year your baby will be joining in family meals.
 All babies are different.
 Some take to it quickly, some take longer.
-Some are more choosy and may need a new food offered several times before it is accepted.
+It can take up to 10 attempts for some babies to get used to new foods, flavours and textures.